drhsqlite/fossil-mirror/www/js-policy.md

 [v8]: https://en.wikipedia.org/wiki/V8_(JavaScript_engine)

 4. "Cross-browser compatibility is poor."
   - It *most certainly was*.
-Starting around 2006/2007, when jQuery literally revolutionized how people worked with and thought about JS, there has been a massive industry-level push behind it and compatibility has become the norm rather than the exception.
+Since 2006/2007, when jQuery literally revolutionized how people worked with and thought about JS, there has been a massive industry-level push behind it and compatibility has become the norm rather than the exception.
 Cross-browser JS compatibility issues which affect web developers are, by and large, a thing of the past.

 5. "The UI works fine without it."
   - True, for *some* definition of "works."
 Modern times and modern